DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 * `MoveTowardsToken`: This behavior drives the robot towards a detected token.
 * `WallFollower`: The behavior is responsible for following the labyrinth walls on the left hand side.
 * `FindWall`: This behavior is responsible for finding a wall and orienting the robot towards it.

+The specific priority of the behaviors has been chosen to ensure that reacting to a token has the highest priority, as this is one of the core functionalities and requirements of the TurtleBot's software.
+Following and finding a wall have been given the lowest priority, as finding and following a wall is always possible, whereas missing a token may result in significantly longer runtime and an increased likelihood of errors or missed tokens.

 <details>
 <summary><code>StepOntoToken</code> behavior description</summary>